New & Recent Conflicts

 Tom DeLay- (b.
 April 8, 1947, in Laredo, Texas)

-Tom DeLay is a conservative Republican congressman representing Texas' 22nd Congressional District.
+Tom DeLay is a conservative Republican former congressman who represented Texas' 22nd Congressional District.
 He served as the House Majority Leader from 1984 until stepping down in late September of 2005 due to his indictment by a Texas grand jury on charges related to alleged campaign finance improprieties.

 DeLay worked his way up the Republican hierarchy , becoming the Deputy Whip in 1988, serving under Minority Whip Dick Cheney.
 Following the 1994 elections and the Republican takeover of Congress, DeLay was elected as the new Majority Whip.
 In 2002, he was elected the Majority Leader, the second most powerful job in the House after Speaker Dennis Hastert.

-Since becoming Majority Leader, DeLay has been in the media spotlight due to his involvement with lobbyist Jack Abramoff, his involvement in the Terri Shiavo case, and the 2002 Texas Redistricting Quorum Warrant fiasco.
+After becoming Majority Leader, DeLay was often in the media spotlight due to his involvement with lobbyist Jack Abramoff, his involvement in the Terri Shiavo case, and the 2002 Texas Redistricting Quorum Warrant fiasco.

 On September 28, 2005, Tom DeLay was indicted by a Texas grand jury on conspiracy charges related to political campaign finances.
 DeLay then announced temporary resignation as Majority Leader, per House rules.
 DeLay retains his seat in Congress.
 Congressman Roy Blunt took over as the interim Majority Leader.